Online CBT Therapy

 How I Work

-While CBT is my main approach, I also draw on ACT (Acceptance & Commitment Therapy), CFT (Compassion-Focused Therapy), and mindfulness-based strategies to tailor treatment to each person’s needs.
+While CBT is my main approach, I also draw on ACT (Acceptance & Commitment Therapy), CFT (Compassion-Focused Therapy), and mindfulness-based approaches to tailor treatment to each person’s needs.
 I offer therapy in English and Italian.

 Use of standardised outcome measures